muitdebos/blender-d2tools/docs/blender-to-d2-process.md

 ### Character creation

 Again, this is too much to cover in this document.
 But here are the steps:
-- Model your character in a neutral pose (relaxed T-pose for humanoids).
+- Model your character in a neutral pose (relaxed A-pose for humanoids).
 - Rig your character
 - UV unwrapping
 - Texturing